What is a LSM Tree 🪵?

 Inspired from LevelDB, Facebook forked LevelDB and created RocksDB (2012), a more concurrent and efficient key value store that uses multi-threaded compaction to improve read and write performance.
 Recently Bytedance, the company behind TikTok has also released a key value store called terakdb that improves over RocksDB.
 Sled is another embedded key value store in Rust, that uses a hybrid architecture of B+ Trees and LSM Tree (Bw Trees).
 These fall under the category of embedded data stores.

 I hope by now you have a pretty good idea about LSM Trees.
-For those who are keen to dig deeper, a few links to original papers are down below.
+For those who are keen on digging deeper, a few links to original papers are down below.
 Until next time!

 As always, you can support this blog by donating on the following links: